sensu/sensu-docs/content/sensu-go/5.15/dashboard/filtering.md

 ## Advanced filtering

-**LICENSED TIER**: Unlock advanced filtering in the Sensu Go dashboard with a Sensu license.
+**COMMERCIAL FEATURE**: Unlock advanced filtering in the Sensu Go dashboard with a Sensu license.
 To activate your license, see the [getting started guide][1].

 Sensu supports advanced dashboard filtering using a wider range of attributes, including custom labels.
 Select the filter bar to start building custom views using suggested attributes and values.